nazavode/nazavode.github.io/content/post/python-visitor-singledispatch.md

 ### Dispatch table

-Another variant, [presented by Bruce Eckel][visitor-python-eckel] in the Python flavour of his famous *Thinking in* series, is based on a dictionary acting like a *dispatch table*, associating types and visitor functions:
+Another widespread variant, [even adopted by Bruce Eckel][visitor-python-eckel] in the Python flavour of his famous *Thinking in* series, is based on a dictionary acting like a *dispatch table*, associating types and visitor functions
+directly:

 ```python